NanfackSteve/Virtual_Radar/README.md

-# Virtual Radar using MVC pattern
+# Virtual Radar using MVC pattern :satellite:

 Plot aerodromes from a file containing the list of aerodromes of Germany and their position (latitude/length)